pvlib/pvlib-python/docs/sphinx/source/user_guide/extras/nomenclature.rst

     apparent_zenith
         Apparent (refraction-corrected) solar zenith angle.
-The solar zenith angle describes the position of the sun relative to the vertical and is defined as the angle between the sun’s rays and a vector pointing straight up from the observer. [°]
+The solar zenith angle describes the position of the sun relative to the vertical and is defined as the angle between a vector pointed straight up and a vector pointed at the sun, from the observer. [°]

     apparent_elevation
         Refraction-corrected solar elevation angle.
 This is the complement of